nigeljmckernan/MAPaperAppendix/README.md

 There are hack-y workarounds that you can find with a quick Google search, however most, if not all, are too tedious/manual to conduct.

+Perhaps in a future commit I'll replace them with vector graphics or some other alternative.

 As such I've left all LaTeX equations as-is.

 I apologize for how crude they will appear.